 Where: 344 Thanon Chakkraphat Phiphat, Khwaeng Ban Bat, Khet Pom Prap Sattru Phai.

-How: You can take the Bus numbers.
-2, 47, 49, 59, 60, or 79, which stop within a 10-minute walk of the temple.
-The Saen Saep Khlong boat stops a few minutes’ walk away.
+How: You can take bus numbers 2, 47, 49, 59, 60, or 79, which stop within a 10-minute walk of the temple.
+Alternatively, the Saen Saep Khlong boat stops just a few minutes’ walk away.

-Wat Arun, also known as the Temple of Dawn, is a standout landmark on the Chao Phraya River.
-The temple’s name comes from the Hindu god Aruna, often represented as the sun’s radiations.
+Wat Arun, also known as the Temple of Dawn, is one of Bangkok’s most iconic landmarks, majestically sitting on the banks of the Chao Phraya River.
+The temple’s name comes from the Hindu god Aruna, often represented as the sun’s radiance.
+Fitting as this temple is particularly stunning at sunrise and sunset, when its spires glow in the gentle light.

 What to do near Wat Arun

-• Book a tour with Hidden Bangkok – then visit the next temple Wat Paknam with them after you finish here.
-The meeting place is 6 minutes’ walk away.
+- Book a tour with Hidden Bangkok – Then visit the next temple, Wat Paknam, with them after you finish here.
+The meeting place is a 6-minute walk away.

-• Jump back on the ferry or make your way by taxi or on foot (20mins) to Wang Lang market.
-It’s open daily from 9am to 6pm and is a great place to try street food.
+- Jump back on the ferry or make your way by taxi or on foot (20 minutes) to this busy market.
+Open daily from 9am to 6pm, it’s a great place to try street food and pick up unique souvenirs.

 How to get to Wat Arun